Interstitial Cystitis Diet: What To Eat & What To Avoid

 These anti-inflammatory, bladder-friendly foods and beverages are typically safe bets for IC patients.

-Supplements For An Interstitial Cystitis Diet
+Supplements for an Interstitial Cystitis Diet

 Other supplements that may help with interstitial cystitis include: